-- 514. In a comparative analysis of US and European plans to secure access to raw materials, Ruiz Guix (2021) finds many commonalities that offer the potential for cooperation.
+- materials, Ruiz Guix (2021) finds many commonalities that offer the potential for cooperation.
 This involves, for example, creating a research and development plan for areas such as recycling, setting sustainability standards and geological mapping as well as diversifying trade, setting priorities for international capital spending and expanding the storage of critical raw materials.
-A suitable framework for this could be provided by the US joining forces with the European Commission in the Mineral Security Partnership. → BOX 23 - 515.
-Another instrument for diversifying the supply of critical raw materials are un-tied loan guarantees (UFK guarantees; BMWi, 2019).
+A suitable framework for this could be provided by the US joining forces with the European Commission in the Mineral Security Partnership.

+BOX 23 - tied loan guarantees (UFK guarantees; BMWi, 2019).
 UFK guarantees are guarantees issued by the German government for loans to foreign borrowers that are used for commodity extraction projects, among other things.
 One precondition for the issuance of these guarantees is that the guarantee recipient concludes a long-term purchase agreement with German firms as part of the new investment in raw material extraction projects.
 The raw materials must be of general economic interest.
 In addition, the credit default risk must not be too high.
-The foreign trade guarantee system carried out by Euler Hermes AG on behalf of Germany's Federal Ministry for Economic Affairs and Climate Action (BMWK) lists political risks in particular (agaportal, 2022a). - 516.
-Despite the usefulness of, and the high demand for, UFK guarantees to strengthen security of supply, the German government is reluctant to issue guarantees.
+The foreign trade guarantee system carried out by Euler Hermes AG on behalf of Germany's Federal Ministry for Economic Affairs and Climate Action (BMWK) lists political risks in particular (agaportal, 2022a). - Despite the usefulness of, and the high demand for, UFK guarantees to strengthen security of supply, the German government is reluctant to issue guarantees.
 At the end of 2021 the total value of guarantees, spread across twelve individual guarantees, was only €4.7 billion, which was a fraction of the €75 billion set aside in the 2021 budget.
 Projects were funded in a total of 13 countries between 2017 and 2021, covering eleven different commodities.
 Moreover, while 13 projects were deemed eligible over the last five years, no UFK guarantees were approved in 2021.
 Only one guarantee was approved in 2020 (agaportal, 2022b).
 There is a large discrepancy between the number of requests for UFK guarantees (of which there were 35 in 2021) and the numbers of applications submitted and approvals granted ultimately.
 Projects for which there was interest in UFK guarantees often do not finally materialise or the default risk was estimated to be too high.
 Over the past few years there has also been greater interest in UFK guarantees for projects in connection with imports of green hydrogen and green ammonia.
 If UFK guarantees are issued too cautiously, this not only affects the supply of raw materials, it also creates vacuums that are filled by foreign firms that comply less strictly with social and environmental protection standards.